 Do like Romans do and have traditional Italian tortellini soup for Christmas day lunch.
 Or enjoy some delicious traditional Italian dishes like lasagne alla bolognese with meat ragù, or creamy béchamel sauce, and fresh pasta.
 For dessert try panettone or pan d’oro – sweet Christmas bread with raisins, lemon zest, and candied orange that goes well with sweet Moscato wine.

 When in Rome buy torrone – honey and sugar nougat in Trastevere, taste pangiallo – a mix of dried fruit, orange peels and honey, or some delicious artisan Roman chocolate.
+Don’t forget, authentic Italian is one of the best coffees in the world.
 Have a cup of classic espresso coffee with pandoro and biscotti, get some unique handmade Christmas ornaments at Sempre Natale shop near Piazza Navona, or some designer decorations in Maria Luisa Rocchi Flowers store at Piazza Euclid, or exclusively distributed in Italy Christmas decoration in Mr. Christmas at Galleria Alberto Sordi.

 Check some of the amazing Rome Christmas Markets: Via del Corso Christmas market, Piazza Navona Christmas market with a traditional visit of Babbo Natale to kids, Campo de’ Fiori Christmas market, Mercato Monti Christmas market, vintage Wave Market at Lanificio Christmas market.
 To have the most of Rome at Christmas, consider taking a 3-hour Christmas tour with a local guide in Rome.